Left-Wing Campaigns and the Race Against Biden

 The moral thing to do is to enforce the law and give stiff penalties for thievery for the purpose of allowing stores with security and with profit in mind to go into inner cities and offer the services needed.

 It's not very liberal.
+It's not very nice.

 It's not very moral to let somebody come in there with a garbage bag and clean out a shelf and therefore shut down a pharmacy when somebody who's very poor on public assistance needs glaucoma drops that night.

 And that's what's happening.
+And,

 you know, it's again,

-we know what's wrong, Jock, but we feel that the medicine's worse than the disease.
+we know what's wrong, Jock, but we feel the medicines worse than the disease.
+So we just are paralyzed.

 We know what we could stop homelessness.

 We could stop pharmacies leaving the big cities or not locking up their goods behind cages or back in the store.
+We know how to do it.

 It's just that we feel that the ability to do it, to solve it, to give the remedy would be so acrimonious that it's not worth the hassle.
+So we just say, I'm moving.

 I'm just taking it out.

 I don't want to deal with these people.
+I'm just done.

 I'm out.

+And the same thing with the homelessness.
 I don't want to go down to San Francisco.

 I do not want to walk over feces and needles and see people injecting, defecating, urinating, fornicating.
+I'm done.

 We could have people in humane areas outside the city where each person had a small, tiny little dwelling.
+We've done things like that, but we'd have to forcibly remove people.

+for the simple reason they were breaking the statute.
 They were breaking the law.

-It's against the law to defecate.
+It's against the law to defecate. defecate.

 It's against the law to shoot up drugs in public.

+It's against the law to urinate in public.
 It's against the law to occupy a public space overnight.

-We know all that, but they don't believe that they can do anything about it.
+We know all that.
+But they don't believe that they can do anything about it.

 Well, Victor, we have a few more topics to

-discuss, but before we get to any of them, you and I know, my friend, that life can get pretty busy and that getting the recommended daily dose of fruit and veggies may be the last thing on your mind.
+discuss, but before we get to any of them, you and I know, my friend, that life can get pretty busy.

-I have to say, many a day, it's the last thing on my mind.
+And that getting the recommended daily dose of fruit and veggies may be the last thing on your mind.
+I have to say, many a day it's the last thing on my mind.

 But that's why I take Field of Greens.

 Each fruit and vegetable in Field of Greens was medically selected for specific health benefit.
+Some support vital organs like heart, lung, and kidneys.

+Others support metabolism for healthy energy and weight loss.
 I trust Field of Greens for my health, and you can too.

 So let me get you started with 15% off.

-That's the promo code Victor at fieldofgreens.com.
+Use the promo code Victor, V-I-C-T-O-R. That's the promo code Victor at fieldofgreens.com.

-And we thank Field of Greens for sponsoring the Victor Davis-Hansen Show.
+And we thank Field of Greens for sponsoring the Victor Davis Hansen Show.

 Hey, Victor,

-I did want to ask you about any response to your new issue of the new criterion is out, and you have one of the major pieces in there.
+I did want to ask you about any response to your

+new issue of the new criterion is out, and you have one of the major pieces in there.
 We've talked about it in the past, but this is

+Oliver Anthony's Richmen North of Richmond.
 The title of this piece is Popular Song is Populist Revolt.

 In a way,

 it feels like it may be 100 years ago when this happened, given, of course, what's happened in the last few weeks in Israel.
+But

-yeah, we've got this a great essay.
+yeah, we've got this is a great essay.

-Any response to it or anything you'd
+Any response to it or anything you'd like to say about it?

 Well, it's had a lot of response.